This post was originally published on August 17, 2016.

 - Navigate to http://expressobutiolem.onion and browse the site!
 It’s easy, safe, and anonymous.

 The Tor Browser is based on Firefox and has a similar look and feel.
-Open http://expressobutiolem.onion and browse like you would any other site.
+Open http://expressobutiolem.onion and browse as you would any other site.

 January 2016: ProPublica (http://www.propub3r6espa33w.onion/)